snehakhobragade90/renovate-integrations/README.md

 ## Usage

 This project is auto-deployed via Jenkins and Museum (see the `app.yml` file's `continuous_deploy` section).
-That deploy updates an AWS ECS container definition which runs every two hours.
+That deploy updates an AWS ECS container definition which runs as a scheduled task every two hours.
 The container runs our app, which enters at the `index.js` entry point.
 We launch `Renovate` in that script.

 Renovate supports most languages we use at NerdWallet, including:
 - Go